Scientific Forecaster Discussion

 National Weather Service San Diego California

-coastal low clouds and fog...and gusty west winds for the mountains
+the mountains and gusty west winds in the mountains and deserts.

 Discussion...for extreme southwestern California including Orange...

 A few high clouds were moving over the region this

 evening...otherwise skies were clear.
 No sign of marine

 stratus...though a few patches may develop over the coastal waters